vinibispo/ruby-lsp/static_docs/return.md

 ### `return`

 Exits a method.
-See [methods](https://docs.ruby-lang.org/en/3.3/syntax/methods_rdoc.html).
 If met in top-level scope, immediately stops interpretation of the current file.
+[Read more](static_docs/descriptions/return.md)